wwood/finishm/README.md

 ## A new finishing technique

 FinishM combines multiplex PCR reactions and next-generation sequencing to simulataneously scaffold across and sequence the missing areas of genomes of interest.
-If you are interested in this please get in touch directly, as it is thus far not stable enough for large scale public consumption (not yet!).
+If you are interested in this please get in touch directly, as it is thus far not stable enough for large scale public consumption (soon!).

 ## Installation